Adam-/runelite-plugins/README.md

 - Select data for a specific tab
 - Allow customizing when data is stored.
 It currently happens each time you open the bank which isn't ideal.
+- Allow values to be displayed in the y-axis as their formatted values (e.g 32.23m).

 ### Images (1.0-SNAPSHOT)
 ![Feature 1](https://raw.githubusercontent.com/AdrianLeeElder/runelite-bank-history-plugin/master/images/image1.JPG)